flashbots/mempool-dumpster/README.md

 # get exclusive transactions from bloxroute
 clickhouse local -q "SELECT COUNT(*) FROM 'transactions.parquet' WHERE length(sources) == 1 AND sources[1] == 'bloxroute';"

+# get count of landed vs not-landed exclusive transactions, by source
+clickhouse local -q "WITH includedBlockTimestamp!=0 as included SELECT sources[1], included, count(included) FROM 'out/out/transactions.parquet' WHERE length(sources) == 1 GROUP BY sources[1], included;"
 ```

 ---